line/figma-translator-vue-plugin-sample/README.md

 The plugin is built using Vue.js, and it allows you to select a text element in Figma and translate that text into the language of your choice.

-Note: that the plugin does not include the translation API functionality itself.
+Note that the plugin does not include the translation API functionality itself.
 You will need to implement [this part](https://github.com/line/figma-translator-vue-plugin-sample/blob/main/src/code.ts#L65) yourself.
 To do this, you can use a third-party translation API, such as Papago API or Google Cloud Translate API.